apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### REST

 Send text messages using a RESTful API.
-RESTful settings for this feature are available [here](Configuration-Properties-Common.html#restful-integrations) under the configuration key `cas.smsProvider.rest`.
+RESTful settings for this feature are available [here](Configuration-Properties-Common.html#restful-integrations) under the configuration key `cas.sms-provider.rest`.

 ### Twilio